- What are the admission requirements for LC graduate programs?

 The most common time for graduate classes during the fall and spring semester is one night a week, 4:30-7 p.m. or 7-9:30 p.m.

 In addition, alternative schedules in the fall and spring semesters include a limited number of courses which meet over a series of weekends (Friday night/Saturday).
-In the summer, Lynchburg College offers a series of three- and six-week classes.
+In the summer, University of Lynchburg offers a series of three- and six-week classes.
 Three-week classes typically meet 2.5-3.0 hours per day either in the mornings or in the late afternoons.
 Six-week classes typically meet twice a week in the late afternoons or early evenings.
 The DPT schedule reflects full-time (daily) attendance.

 See the information session schedule